Five Things Kids Wish Their Parents Knew

 That really got my attention.
 This is where the discussion became heated.
 Suddenly, everyone had an opinion.

-They were angry they had to apologize to their parents when in the wrong, but parents didn’t apologize back to them when in error.
-Teens know when we as parents behave badly. (yell, call names, retaliate, threaten, manipulate) They see it as a double standard when we won’t admit our own faults to them and take ownership of our bad behavior.
+The students were angry they had to apologize to their parents when in the wrong, but parents didn’t apologize back to them.
+Kids know when we as parents behave badly (yell, call names, retaliate, threaten, manipulate), but see it as a double standard when we won’t admit our own faults to them and take ownership of our bad behavior.

-“Fathers, don’t stir up anger in your children but bring them up in the training and instruction of the Lord.”
-Ephesians 6:4
+Ephesians 6:4 says, “Fathers, don’t stir up anger in your children but bring them up in the training and instruction of the Lord.”

 Most believed we should not ask them to do something we aren’t willing to do ourselves.
 I think that is a pretty legitimate request.